Directions and industry requirements are regularly updated

-Employers must identify hazards and if necessary assess the level of risk to the health of employees from exposure to coronavirus (COVID-19) at their workplace.
+Employers must identify hazards and if necessary assess the level of risk to the health of employees from exposure to COVID-19 at their workplace.
 This must be done in consultation with any health and safety representatives (HSRs) and employees, so far as reasonably practicable.

 Evidence shows that people who are new to a workplace or young and inexperienced are more likely to be injured in the workplace than other employees.
-Older persons re-entering the workforce may also be more likely to be injured in the workplace than other employees and may also be more susceptible to the health impacts of coronavirus (COVID-19).
-The Department of Health and Human Services (DHHS) website has information about people who are most at risk of getting coronavirus and those who are most likely to become seriously ill.
+Older persons re-entering the workforce may also be more likely to be injured in the workplace than other employees and may also be more susceptible to the health impacts of COVID-19.
+The Department of Health (DH) website has information about people who are most at risk of getting coronavirus and those who are most likely to become seriously ill.

 It is important that employers identify hazards, assess risks and implement appropriate controls to protect the health and safety of these employees.

 - employees not being familiar with the duties, tasks, environment and equipment, for example, portable lifting machines, overhead tracking and duress alarms

 - employees not being provided with or trained in the use and disposal of personal protective equipment (PPE), including donning and doffing of PPE

 - employees not being familiar with workplace policies and procedures, for example, consultation, emergency procedures, security measures, medical records systems, technological systems, incident reporting and occupational violence and aggression (OVA) protocols